avimehta30/analyzing-power-outages/README.md

 Thus, we conclude that there is no significant evidence to suggest that climate regions have an effect on the duration of power outages.

-## Modeling and Prediction
+## Framing a Prediction Problem
-Finally, we explored predictive modeling to identify the most important causes and characteristics of major power outages.
+We framed a prediction problem to identify the most important causes and characteristics of major power outages.
 The goal was to build a model that can predict the cause of an outage based on given conditions, which can help energy companies implement preventative measures.

+### Baseline Model
+We developed a baseline model using logistic regression to predict the cause of the power outages.
+The model used the following features: `OUTAGE.DURATION`, `CUSTOMERS.AFFECTED`, `ANOMALY.LEVEL`, `CLIMATE.REGION`, and `NERC.REGION`.
+The performance of the model was evaluated using accuracy, precision, and recall metrics.

+### Final Model
+After evaluating the baseline model, we experimented with different machine learning algorithms, including decision trees and random forests.
+We also performed feature engineering to improve the model's performance.
+The final model was selected based on its ability to accurately predict the cause of power outages and its generalizability to new data.

+### Fairness Analysis
+Finally, we conducted a fairness analysis to ensure that the predictive model does not unfairly target or disadvantage any particular group.
+We examined the model's predictions across different demographic and geographic groups to identify any potential biases and took steps to mitigate them.

+## Conclusion
+Our analysis provides valuable insights into the causes and characteristics of major power outages in the United States.
+The cleaned and preprocessed dataset, along with our exploratory data analysis and hypothesis testing, helped us understand the key factors affecting power outages.
+Our predictive model can assist energy companies in implementing preventative measures to minimize the impact of power outages on customers.

+By conducting a fairness analysis, we ensured that our model is equitable and does not disproportionately affect certain groups.
+This comprehensive approach allows us to make informed recommendations for improving the resilience of the power grid and enhancing the reliability of electricity supply.

+Overall, our project demonstrates the importance of data-driven decision-making in addressing complex challenges in the energy sector.